dmrickey/fvtt-ckl-roll-bonuses/README.md

 ---

 ## Skill Bonuses (Almost entirely uneccesary because of v9 updates.
-Will be removed soon)
+May be removed at some point)
 Various bonuses to skills.
 You can add Inspiration, change the base die, or add variable bonuses.

 <details>